sohjsolwin/Crane-Documentation/crane-quad-guide/finding-and-slicing-a-model.md

 ![Cura](../.gitbook/assets/cura1.png)

-The M3D Crane Bowden has several Cura **Printing Profiles** that have been pre-configured, each to the optimal settings within Cura for a selection of different material types.
-You can find and download the first of those here within this point release:  [https://github.com/PrintM3D/Crane/releases/tag/1.1](https://github.com/PrintM3D/Crane/releases/tag/1.1) -- you can also find the latest version of the Bowden SD Card here in case you need it.
+The M3D Crane Quad has several Cura **Printing Profiles** that have been pre-configured, each to the optimal settings within Cura for a selection of different material types.
+You can find and download the first of those here within this point release:  [https://github.com/PrintM3D/Crane/releases/tag/1.1](https://github.com/PrintM3D/Crane/releases/tag/1.1) -- you can also find the latest version of the Quad SD Card here in case you need it.

 Once you have selected and downloaded the Cura Printing Profile you will need for the material you are printing in, you can **Import the profile into Cura and Save it.** You can find these options in the Menu Bar at the top of the slicer's window.
 For additional information on Cura settings please go [here](https://ultimaker.com/en/products/ultimaker-cura-software).